 On electric heat units, certain parameter values are locked out to prevent overheating of the unit.
 These functions will appear to be saved; however, they will not be accepted if the Electric Heat Protection setting is "On".
-Do not change the Electric Heat Protection setting to Off and make changes to the protected settings unless you are programming an unconfigured service replacement board to match the unit settings on a ECM configuration label.
+Do not change the Electric Heat Protection setting to "Off" and make changes to the protected settings unless you are programming an unconfigured service replacement board to match the unit settings on a ECM configuration label.

-You MUST follow all recommendations below.
-Failure to do so could result in equipment damage.
+Failure to follow instructions below could result in equipment damage.

-- Care should be taken in the system to use a single 24 Vac supply system to avoid damage to equipment. - Care should be taken to observe proper polarity and grounding in the hookup of the 0-10V system to avoid damage to equipment. - The 0 to 10 V (variable speed) inputs are available for use, but are not mandatory.
-The ECM system comes standard with three to five field-accessible thermostatic inputs (with adjustable speed), so the use of the 0 to 10 V inputs is optional. - All inputs are independently configurable and simultaneously accessible, and the motor control board will choose the highest user (configured and requested) speed.
+- A single 24 Vac supply system must be used. - Ensure proper polarity and grounding when connecting the 0 to 10 V system. - The 0 to 10V (variable speed) inputs are available for use, but are not mandatory.
+The ECM system comes standard with three to five field-accessible thermostatic inputs (with adjustable speed), so the use of the 0 to 10V inputs is optional. - All inputs are independently configurable and simultaneously accessible, and the motor control board will choose the highest user (configured and requested) speed.
 However, care should be taken with customer controls to avoid contention of signals.